wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ---
 ## The Beginning

-My backyard space has undergone many changes over the past few years, from a wild mixture of elephant and wild grass, to a space containing a raised garden bed and a couple trees to its current incarnation which includes a few raised beds, a compost area, a *safe space* half-barrel, several varieties of trees and plants and a thoroughly mulched space with little to no wild grass.
+My backyard space has undergone many changes over the past few years, from a wild mixture of elephant and wild grass, to a space containing a raised garden bed and a couple trees to its current incarnation which includes a few raised beds, a compost area, a *safe space* 👀 half-barrel, several varieties of trees and plants and a thoroughly mulched space with little to no wild grass.

 Truth be told, not much planning went into the overall design of the backyard, I just planted whatever, wherever there was space.

-Despite this, there are still some interesting features in this space which are highlighted below.
-This will also give context for the transformation that will occur in the coming months.
+However, I believe that with careful planning I'll be able to:

+1. Provide even more food for the household.
+2. Experiment with different agricultural techniques and conditions.
+3. Increase plant and wildlife diversity
+4. Document

+*In order to know where you're going, you need to know where you've come from*.
+I'm going to adhere to this adage and describe my current set up.
+Leh go!

 ## The Plants 🌿